-The National Broadband Network's (NBN) FTTP upgrade rollout is well underway in Australia, but what does that mean for you as a consumer?
+The National Broadband Network's (NBN) free full fibre upgrade rollout to the superior fibre-to-the-premises (FTTP) technology is well underway in Australia, but what does that mean for you as a consumer?

 The quick answer is faster download speeds at home, brought on by upgraded fibre infrastructure.
-So how do you go about taking advantage of the fibre-to-the-premises (FTTP) upgrade?
-Allow us to explain all, after a quick history lesson.
+Sounds groovy, but how do you go about taking advantage of the NBN fibre upgrade?
+Allow us to explain all.

-In a recent update on its upgrade plans, the NBN announced in October 2022 that a further 1.5 million homes and businesses would have their technology upgraded from FTTN to the much faster FTTP, a change made possible by a AU$2.4 billion investment from the Federal Government.
+In an update published in October 2022, the NBN announced that a further 1.5 million homes and businesses would have their technology upgraded from fibre-to-the-node (FTTN) to the much faster FTTP, a change made possible by a AU$2.4 billion investment from the Federal Government.

-NBN Co had previously earmarked 2 million premises around the country to also receive an NBN upgrade from FTTN to FTTP, previously suggesting that: “By the end of 2023, up to 8 million premises in total will be eligible to access NBN Home Ultrafast, offering wholesale download speeds of 500Mbps to close to 1Gbps.”
+NBN Co had previously earmarked 2 million premises around the country to also receive an NBN upgrade from FTTN to FTTP, commenting at the time that: “By the end of 2023, up to 8 million premises in total will be eligible to access NBN Home Ultrafast, offering wholesale download speeds of 500Mbps to close to 1Gbps.”

 So, what does this mean for you?
 Well, if you’re currently on an FTTN or fibre-to-the-curb (FTTC) NBN connection type then you might be eligible for an upgrade.
 If you’re not sure, you can either check the details of your NBN plan or head to the NBN Co website and enter your address.